What Researchers Did

 What They Found

 They found that a 69-year-old woman undergoing hyperbaric oxygen therapy for a nonhealing foot ulcer developed left-sided hemiplegia and confusion during decompression, eventually dying 17 hours after symptom onset.
-Autopsy revealed diffuse interstitial pulmonary fibrosis, severe paracicatricial emphysema, and extensive multifocal ischemic injury of the cerebral cortex, supporting a diagnosis of air embolism.
+Autopsy revealed diffuse interstitial pulmonary fibrosis, severe paracicatricial emphysema, and extensive multifocal ischaemic injury of the cerebral cortex, supporting a diagnosis of air embolism.

 Canadian Relevance